Overview about agreements, conventions and treaties which impact on the UK's strategic export control policy and legislation.

 A full current list of member states can be found on the Organisation for the Prohibition of Chemicals website.

-- Australia Group - the aim of this group is to harmonise export control measures aimed at curtailing the unhindered proliferation of chemical weapons.
+- Australia Group - the aim of this group is to harmonise export control measures aimed at curtailing the unhindered proliferation of chemical and biological weapons

-Controls have been in place for many years on the export of chemical warfare and biological agents which have been adapted to produce casualties in humans or animals, or damage crops or the environment.
+Controls have been in place for many years on the export of chemical warfare agents and certain biological agents that may produce casualties in humans or animals, or damage crops or the environment.

 Since 1985 a group of like-minded countries known as the Australia Group (because of Australian chairmanship) has met regularly to exchange information on chemical and biological weapons (CBW) proliferation.
 The group also meets to agree common Control Lists of dual-use chemicals, pathogens, toxins and equipment which are critical for a significant CBW programme.

-The following indicates the kinds of items appearing on the Australia Group’s common control lists, and where export from the UK is specifically controlled.
+The following indicates the kinds of items appearing on the Australia Group’s common control lists, and where export from the EU is specifically controlled.

 - chemicals which may be used as precursors for toxic chemical agents